Skip to main content

 The legal framework acts as the container for this sensitive data.
 When a wellness program is integrated into the group health plan, the container is reinforced by the full strength of HIPAA.
 This ensures that the data is used for its intended purpose ∞ to inform and support health ∞ and is firewalled from employment-related contexts.

-When the program is separate, the container’s integrity depends on the vendor’s specific and terms of service, which may not offer the same robust protections.
+When the program is separate, the container’s integrity depends on the vendor’s specific privacy policy and terms of service, which may not offer the same robust protections.
 This distinction is the critical factor in ensuring that an individual’s exploration of personalized medicine remains a private, clinical endeavor, shielded from the complexities and potential biases of the corporate environment.

 References